 He also possesses a rich intellectual background and profound knowledge of Greek history, a genuine patriotism, and a character marked by integrity, social sensitivity, genuine simplicity, and humility.
 It is no coincidence that, despite years in the public eye, he has never sought to craft a personal media profile.
 All these qualities guarantee an outstanding tenure.

-On her part, Katerina Sakellaropoulou, whom I have already informed of my decision, has served her mission with consistency and a sense of responsibility.
+For her part, Katerina Sakellaropoulou, whom I have already informed of my decision, has served her mission with consistency and a sense of responsibility.
 She upheld national dignity and brought to the institution a new, human model of Presidency, emphasizing culture and science while fostering authentic communication with citizens.

-I call on all parties in Parliament to assess Konstantinos Tasoulas’s candidacy through one lens: that of stature, experience, knowledge, and character, so he may become the nation’s foremost citizen.
+I call on all parties in Parliament to assess Konstantinos Tasoulas’s candidacy through one lens: that of prestige, experience, knowledge, and character, so he may become the nation’s foremost citizen.
 If the impartial answer to these criteria is affirmative, I ask them to support him.
 It will be a choice of unity and a promising future for Greece.”